 Issues that would benefit from coordination among the ccNSO and GNSO

-Issues initially identified as issues of common interest include: Variant management for the root zone; adoption of IDN Language Tables at the root zone; TLD string length limitations and relationships between IDN ccTLDs and IDN gTLDs.
+Issues initially identified as issues of common interest include: Variant management for the root zone; adoption of IDN Language Tables at the root zone; TLD string length limitations; and relationships between IDN ccTLDs and IDN gTLDs.

 Membership & Process

 The JIG should consist of members from the ccNSO and the GNSO communities.
 The ccNSO Council and the GNSO Council should each select a Co-Chair for the JIG.
 The JIG should seek participation from the technical community as well as from other areas within the ICANN community, including the GAC, ALAC and the SSAC.
+ICANN should provide adequate staff support to the JIG.

 The JIG should produce and publish reports for public consultation.
 The JIG should review and analyze comments received from the public consultation and make adjustments to the report or consider redrafting the report for further public consultation.
 Upon finalization of any report, the JIG should seek the support from both the ccNSO Council and the GNSO council before submitting a recommendation to the ICANN board.

-Target Immediate Schedule
+Draft Timeline for Initial Tasks

 Upon the forming of the JIG, the group should plan to produce a report regarding issues already identified as issues of common interest within the following target schedule: